braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/events.md

 {% details Sample implementation %}

-Please note that the actual implementation of purchase events will require some technical knowledge, as it involves integrating the Braze SDK with your app.
+Please note that the actual implementation of purchase events will require some technical knowledge as it involves integrating the Braze SDK with your app.
 Your customer success manager will walk your team through this process as part of your onboarding, but the general steps are as follows:

 1. **Integrate the Braze SDK:** Before logging any events, you'll need to integrate the Braze SDK into your app.
 2. **Log the purchase event:** Once the SDK is integrated, you can log a purchase event whenever a user makes a purchase in your app.
 This is typically done in the function or method called when a purchase is completed.